Sometimes you just need a little boost to get you pointed in the right direction.

 - I Expect My Child to Obey and Show Respect.

-Guess what?
-We have the same goals for your family!
-We just reach them a bit differently.
-Here is the problem: Expectation is not a teaching strategy.
+Expectation is not a teaching strategy!
 You can expect your child to learn to swim all day long but if you don’t provide the instruction and opportunity to practice, s/he will not learn to swim.
 The same goes with behavior.
 Your child needs to practice the correct behavior and has to be given ample opportunities to practice the correct behavior.
 It’s not about disrespect; it’s about teaching new skills.
-Rent Now.
+Purchase Now.

 Are there other topics you would like to see?
 Email us at email@example.com